The three pricing models, in plain English

 4. Affordability gap

 4-year out-of-pocket vs. your family’s affordable annual contribution × 4.
-This is where the appealability flag becomes interesting — yellow/red gaps are appealable; green gaps mean the offer is genuinely affordable.
+Note that the gap is measured against out-of-pocket, not against True total cost.
+This is where the appealability flag becomes interesting: yellow and red gaps are appealable, and a green gap means the offer is genuinely affordable.

 A worked comparison